 Marine litter, including from fishing activities, is a significant pressure on marine ecosystems and water quality.
 The UK has not yet achieved its aim of GES for litter.
 Beach litter levels in the Celtic Seas have remained largely stable since the assessment in 2012, whilst beach litter levels in the Greater North Sea have slightly increased.
 Waste fishing material is a component of beach litter.
 Both floating litter and seafloor litter remain an issue, with plastic the predominant material.
-Achieving GES for marine litter requires improved waste management practices, the reduction of lost or discarded fishing gear and increased awareness and monitoring of the issue.
+Achieving GES for marine litter requires improved waste management practices, the reduction of lost or discarded fishing gear, and increased awareness and monitoring of the issue.
+For more information, read UK MS litter assessment.